 The man who had Rudy and Molly is of a conventional mind.
 He was buying them the most expensive dog food the vet had to offer and wondering why he kept having to take them to see the vet.
 This dog food was nothing but fillers like wheat and soy, along with overly processed diseased meat and meat by-products thrown in.
 I’m sure the high prices were justified by dumping in every single chemically, artificially produced vitamin and mineral ever printed in a study for dogs.

 It wasn’t doing them any good, obviously.
 But now they are happy, healthy, vibrant, and looking very fit.

 Oh, and I’m sure there is probably some law against saying I can cure cancer in a dog.
 So I won’t say it.
 Even though Rudy had had one tumor removed and declared malignant and his vet wanted to put him down when the “cancer” returned with a vengeance, we’ll do what we’re forced to do when discussing the human recovery from non-conventional means and say the dog is recovering from what was an obvious misdiagnosis.
 We know the truth.
 So does Rudy.

-This is very similar to what I feed my dogs now days, now that they’re healthy, along with Total Nutrition Formula (purchase here, or make it yourself).
+Update: I’ve had a lot more dogs and helped them heal a lot of diseases and then found them new homes.
+This is very similar to what I feed my dogs nowadays, along with Total Nutrition Formula (purchase here, or make it yourself).
 I don’t use all the other supplements anymore, but they are below under “recommended Supplements.”